Rangrang-Zheng/SWITCH-electricity-gas/README.md

 cd SWITCH-electricity-gas
 ```

-# Set up switch and
+# SWITCH setup and initiate a sampling model run
 You may skip step 1 below if you have switch installed already.
 If not, install switch from submodule here.
 ## Step 1: install switch from this repository
 ```